Browse the knowledge base

 • All extracted fields (vendor, amount, VAT, dates, line items, currency)

-• Bank-transaction summaries and matched-transaction history
+• Bank transactions and matched-transaction history

 • Trading partners (vendor and customer registry, with vendor-correction history)